 The University sponsors defined benefit health care plans that provide postretirement medical benefits to full time employees who meet minimum age and service requirements.
 These plans, which are closed to new participants, are not funded.

 The University utilizes a measurement date of June 30.
-Net actuarial loss and prior service cost not yet recognized as a component of net periodic postretirement costs were \$4.5 the operating cash portfolio.
-Interest on drawn amounts is calculated at the greater of (a) the BSBY Daily Floating Rate or (b) 0.00%, plus 0.65%.
-Any unused outstanding credit balance incurs a fee of 0.15%.
-There was no outstanding balance against this facility as of June 30, 2022.
+Net actuarial loss and prior service cost not yet recognized as a component of net periodic postretirement costs were \$3.5 million at June 30,